Investor Educations: REITs

 Don’t be intimidated by the valuation measures described below.
-Do it once-twice, and you will be familiar with entire valuation process.
-You might be lucky if you will find the articles about current valuation of your particular REIT (Look at SeekingAlpha web site, for instance), so, you will save time, but I still recommend you to do it on your own – the best way to learn.
+Do it once-twice, and you will be familiar with the entire valuation process.
+You might be lucky if you will find the articles about the current valuation of your particular REIT (Look at SeekingAlpha website, for instance), so, you will save time, but I still recommend you to do it on your own – the best way to learn.

-There are several metrics of the equity REITs that should be taken into account when compare similar investments in the real estate trusts:
+There are several metrics of the equity REITs that should be taken into account when comparing similar investments in the real estate trusts: